-&lt;sup>4 Rated volume of plant under normal operating conditions non-forest use.
+9 Rated volume of plant under normal operating conditions

+10 Volume of ethanol produced.
+Can exceed rated volume if normal operating hours are exceeded non-forest use.
 Examples of non-forest uses include areas for crops, improved pasture, and residential areas.
 Forest land includes transition zones, such as areas between heavily forested and non-forested lands that are at least 10% stocked with forest trees, and forest areas adjacent to urban and built-up lands (U.S. Forest Service, 2009).
 Timberlands are defined as forest lands used for the production of commercial wood products.
 Commercial timberlands are used for repeated growing and harvesting of trees (Environmental Protection Agency, 2014a).